Skip to main content

 And three main success factors:

-Our program is not a competing alternative to other approaches to adaptation on the Great Barrier Reef.
-We need collective action and that means working together to pool our contributions for a brighter future for the Great Barrier Reef.
+Our program is not a competing alternative to other practitioners or approaches to adaptation on the Great Barrier Reef.
+We need collective action and that means working together to pool our contributions to a brighter future for the Great Barrier Reef.
+The only competition we are in is the race against time.
+And we are all in that together.